-The Trustees regularly undertake a comprehensive assessment of possible risks to the future of the Trust's (Risk Register).
-The chief risks identified include issues relating to academic performance, child welfare and finances.
+The Trustees regularly undertake a comprehensive assessment of possible risks to the future of the Trust.
+These identified risks are noted on the Risk Register.
+The key risks identified include issues relating to academic performance, child welfare and finances.
 The Trust has developed policies and procedures to mitigate these risks.
 Where significant financial risk still remains, the school has ensured adequate insurance cover.
 There are effective systems of internal financial control (explained in more detail in the Governance Statement).
 The Risk Register is regularly reviewed by the Trustees.